Itching after menopause

 - Bleeding

-The diagnosis of anal itching during menopause is based on a combination of physical examination, medical history, and the exclusion of other proctological causes.
+The diagnosis of anal itching during menopause is based on a combination of physical examination, medical history, and ruling out other rectal causes.

 Typical diagnostic steps: